rmoriz/mvg-live/README.md

 ## Disclaimer

 This project is not related, acknowledged, sponsored... by MVG or SWM.
-Use on your own risk.
+Use at your own risk.

 ## License